novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

         name: cluster-keytab
 ```

-Based on resource, our operator will create/modify/delete the following native resources:
+Based on above resource example, our operator will eventually create/modify/delete the following native resources:
 - Service to expose Kerberos server
 - Pod to launch Kerberos container
-- Secrets to keep Kerberos principals keytabs or credentials
+- Secrets to keep Kerberos principal keytabs or their credentials

 Operator will have native resource templates in its code to apply them when it gets custom resource instance.
 Such native template will be
-used to set user variable taken from the custom resource and native template are going to be applied to Kubernetes.
-So that we will have logical
+used to create native resources based on values available in custom resources.
+So that we get logical
-mapping between particular custom resource instance and its set of native resource which user expects to create/modify/delete in Kubernetes namespace(s).
+mapping between particular custom resource instance and its set of native resources, which user expects to create/modify/delete in Kubernetes namespace(s).

 {{ resize_image(path="k8s-operator/images/kerberos-workflow.png", width=700, height=600, op="fit_width") }}